simonbowly/math-code-guidelines/README.md

     * Trust the user?
 Probably the main case to avoid is assignments.
     * You could use the frozendicts package, but its old and was rejected from the python standard library (ref PEP).
     * Building stuff from [pyrsistent](https://pypi.org/project/pyrsistent/) objects could be a good standard, but there's probably unnecessary overhead and complexity involved.
+    * Use `functools.cached_property` to lazily compute derived properties of immutable objects.

 * Mutable objects with well-defined invariants.
 Classes help you to define a public API for methods that users of the object should call (users being functions or other classes).